easypcceo/jacobtuwiner/about.md

 	<li>Cooking is awesome!</li>
 </ol>

-<p>You can read the full story of my time at the Bistro by clicking here.</p>

 <h3>Easy PC</h3>
 <img src="/img/easy-pc/home.png">

-<p>This is where things get interesting – Easy PC was the beginning of the next chapter of my life.
+<p>This is where things get interesting – <a target="_blank" href="https://www.easypc.io/">Easy PC</a> was the beginning of the next chapter of my life.
 The lessons I learned from creating this blog have carried me to where I am today, hands down.

-<p>In order to explain what gave me the inspiration to create the site, I need to talk about my oldest cousin Jordan.
+<p>In order to explain what gave me the inspiration to create the site, I need to talk about my oldest cousin <a target="_blank" href="https://www.jordantuwiner.com">Jordan</a>.

-<p>Jordan is the owner of Buy Bitcoin Worldwide, an authority website in the Bitcoin space.
+<p>Jordan is the owner of <a target="_blank" href="https://www.buybitcoinworldwide.com">Buy Bitcoin Worldwide</a>, an authority website in the Bitcoin space.
 He teaches people how to buy cryptocurrency, and when someone clicks one of his affiliate links to use an exchange he recommends, the exchange pays him a commission.
+More rcenetly, he laos started <a target="_blank" href="https://www.bitbo.io">Bitbo</a></p>

 <p>He was the first one in my family to pursue this kind of lifestyle, and for that I am eternally grateful.
 He's my older cousin, but I view him as more of a role model than anything.